-Donald L. Korb

-We are very proud that our current Chief Counsel got his start here.
+Donald L. Korb Currently a partner and the head of the Tax Controversy Practice at Sullivan & Cromwell, we are proud that our former Chief Counsel Don Korb got his start here.
 He spent the first four years of his career as an attorney advisor in the Chief Counsel's office.
 In the mid-1980s, he returned to the IRS as an Assistant to then Commissioner Roscoe Egger, and was overall coordinator of the Service's involvement in the legislative process that resulted in the Tax Reform Act of 1986.
 In private practice, he was a partner with the Cleveland-based firm of Thompson Hine LLP and also with Coopers & Lybrand LLP.
 Don served as a tax advisor to the National Commission on Economic Growth and Tax Reform in 1995; and has been a Vice Chair of the American Bar Association Section of Taxation.
 He knows how important teamwork and camaraderie are to an organization and encourages new lawyers to gain broad experience through varied assignments working with acknowledged tax experts.
 IRS CHIEF COUNSEL